 I. Andantino — Allegretto — Poco meno mosso — Tempo I

 The first movement opens quietly, with the strings con sordino and pizzicato.
-The piano follows in bar #3, initially p, the right hand octaves are annotated narrante (telling), then very lightly rising the volume (pochissimo cresc.) up to f.
+The piano follows in bar #3, initially p, the right hand octaves are annotated narrante (telling, in other words).
+It then very lightly rises the volume (pochissimo cresc.) up to f.
 At in the score, a solo, caloroso con gran espressione (warm, with great expression), starts a section, over which the music is gradually escalating, both in intensity, as well as in the density and complexity of the piano part, up to the Allegretto (at in the score).